Digital perm

 A digital perm is a perm that uses hot rods with the temperature regulated by a machine with a digital display, hence the name.
 The process is otherwise similar to that of a traditional perm.
 The name "digital perm" is trademarked by a Japanese company, Paimore Co.
 Hairstylists usually call it a "hot perm."

-A normal perm basically requires only the perm solution.
+A normal perm requires a perm solution and a neutralizer.
 A digital perm requires a (different) solution plus heat.
 This type of perm is popular in several countries, including South Korea and Japan.

 Difference between a normal perm and a digital perm

 The biggest difference between other perms and a digital perm is the shape and the texture of the wave created by the digital process.
 A normal perm, or "cold perm," makes the wave most prominent when the hair is wet, and loose when it is dry.
 The hair tends to look moist and as locks.
 A digital perm makes the wave most prominent when the hair is dry, and loose when it is wet.
-Therefore, you can create the dry and curly look of the curl iron or the hot curler.
+Therefore, the dry and curly look of the curl iron or the hot curler can be created.

 Digital perms thermally recondition the hair, though the chemicals and processing are similar to a straight perm.
 The hair often feels softer, smoother, and shinier after a digital perm.